Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Egyptian president also congratulated Mr. Trump on his second term and invited him to visit Egypt to discuss regional issues and bilateral strategic relations.
 Mr. Trump reciprocated by inviting Mr. Al-Sisi to Washington to continue negotiations on common issues between the two countries.

-In addition to Gaza, the two leaders also discussed bilateral relations, including increased economic cooperation and investment between the United States and Egypt.
+In addition to Gaza, the two leaders also discussed bilateral relations, including increased economic cooperation and investment between the US and Egypt.
 They also touched on water security issues, particularly the dispute over the Ethiopian Renaissance Dam – a project that Egypt has long opposed due to concerns about its impact on the Nile River.

 Both presidents agreed to continue close communication, enhance coordination and hold meetings between officials of the two countries to strengthen strategic relations as well as promote peace and stability in the Middle East region.

-Mr Al-Sisi has rejected the plan, calling it an "unjust act" and insisting that Egypt will not participate in any move to force Palestinians to leave their homeland.
+Mr Al-Sisi has rejected the plan, calling it an "unjust act" and insisting Egypt will not participate in any move to force Palestinians to leave their homeland.

 Ngoc Anh (according to Reuters, Daily News Egypt)